 Holy Spirit, Holy Ghost, Holy Trinity: See AP.

-Pope: Only capitalized as a title before a name.
+Pope: Capitalized as a title only before a name; lowercase otherwise.

 Jew, Jewish person